 One obstacle with Superfund Redevelopment is that prospective developers fear cleanup liability.
 Developers that are interested in purchasing the land worry they'll be held responsible for cleanup costs.
 Now, these developers can qualify for status under law as a bona fide prospective purchaser.
 This status protects the developers and prevents them from having to pay for the decontamination of land that was toxic before they purchased it.

-To learn more about the EPA and related subjects, explore the links on the next page.
+To learn more about the EPA and related subjects, explore the links below.